dwarcher/reboundgen/README.md

 4. Run `grunt build`
 5. Built animations will go into `dist/`
 6. Or, you can run `grunt watch` to build whenever you make a change.

+This will build individual animations, compiled .css files and automatically add any new animations to the example page so you can see them immediately.
+This can be a big help for quickly developing new animations.

 Alertnately, you can compile from code.